johnwbyrd/pennyworth/doc/cli-tool.md

 For more information on CLI usage and options, see the rest of this document.

 For questions or contributions, see the project documentation or contact the maintainers.

+## Configuration

+See the [README](../README.md) for details on environment variable naming and configuration conventions.